 - 2 1/2 cups/600 ml lamb stock (or vegetable stock)

 - 2 cups/350 g long-grain white rice (rinsed and drained)

 - Large pinch saffron

-Put the 2 ounces/50 g raisins and 4 ounces/115 g pitted prunes in a small bowl and pour over enough water to cover.
-Add 1 tablespoon/15 ml lemon juice and let soak for at least 1 hour.
+Place the raisins and prunes into a small bowl and pour over enough water to cover.
+Add lemon juice and let soak for at least 1 hour.
 Drain.
 Roughly chop the prunes.

-Meanwhile, heat the 1 ounce/25 g butter in a large pan, add 1 large chopped onion and cook for 5 minutes.
-Add 1 pound/450 g cubed lamb, 8 ounces/225 g lean ground lamb and 2 crushed garlic cloves.
+Meanwhile, heat the butter in a large pan, add the onion, and cook for 5 minutes.
+Add cubed lamb, ground lamb, and crushed garlic cloves.
 Fry for 5 minutes, stirring constantly until browned.

 Add the remaining stock and bring to a boil.
-Add 2 cups/350 g rinsed long-grain white rice and a large pinch of saffron.
-Stir, then cover and simmer for 15 minutes, or until the rice is tender.
+Add rinsed long-grain white rice and a large pinch of saffron.
+Stir, then cover, and simmer for 15 minutes, or until the rice is tender.

 Add the drained raisins, drained chopped prunes, and salt and pepper to taste.
 Heat through for a few minutes, then turn out onto a warmed serving dish and garnish with sprigs of flat-leaf parsley.